abdallahdalis/Financial-Market-Analysis-Tool/README.md

 MCS 275 Spring 2024 Project 4 by Abdallah Dalis

+- This Project was customizable to my topic of choice with the approval of the Professor.

 ## Description

 The Financial Market Analysis Tool is a Python program designed to analyze stock market data.
 The tool allows users to view stock charts, insert new stock data, update existing data, and delete data from a SQLite database.
 It leverages SQLite for data storage and Matplotlib for data visualization.